Swathi-1999/devops/Jenkins/Readme.md

 # CI/CD of Java Application from GitHub using Jenkins Pipeline Scripts and Webhooks

-This POC illustrates on how to build a Java application from GitHub repository by using Jenkins pipeline scripts and update the changes using Webhooks
+This POC illustrates on how to build a Java application from GitHub repository by using Jenkins pipeline scripts and update the changes using Webhooks.

 The following are the steps to build a Java application from GitHub repository using Jenkins Scripted Pipeline and to create Webhook:
 1. Create an Instance in AWS, download and install JDK in it.
 2. Download and install Jenkins in the same Instance and run Jenkins on port 8080.